The Bankrate promise

-Yes.
-You are responsible for ensuring that all the information on your insurance application is correct.
+You are responsible for ensuring that all the information included on your insurance application is correct.
 Generally, applications include a fraud disclaimer which requires you to sign the form stating that, to the best of your knowledge, the information is accurate.
-If your insurer discovers that any of the information you provided is incorrect, the company could increase your premium, cancel your policy or even sue you for fraud if your misinformation was intentional in an attempt to deceive the insurer.
+If your insurer discovers that any of the information you provided is incorrect, the company could increase your premium, cancel your policy or even sue you for fraud or work with state authorities to file criminal charges against you if your misinformation was intentional in an attempt to deceive the insurer.

 How can I find the best life insurance company for me?

 The best life insurance company will vary for everyone based on what features you want.
 If you are looking for the cheapest coverage you can find, you may want to compare life insurance quotes from the top-rated life insurance companies in your area.
-If you are unhappy with the premium you are currently paying or if you think a different type of policy may be a better fit for your needs, you may want to consider switching life insurance.
+The Insurance Information Institute (Triple-I) recommends you get a minimum of three quotes when shopping for coverage.
+If you are unhappy with the premium you are currently paying, or if you think a different type of policy may be a better fit for your needs, you may want to consider switching life insurance providers.